genular/pandora/README.md

     --interactive \
     --env IS_DOCKER='true' \
     --env TZ=America/Los_Angeles \
+    --volume /mnt/genular/simon-backend/SHARED_DATA:/mnt/usrdata \
     --publish 3010:3010 \
     --publish 3011:3011 \
     --publish 3012:3012 \
     --publish 3013:3013 \
     genular/simon:latest
 ```
-Once the container is started you can open SIMON on `http://localhost:3010` and create your account.
+Once command is executed and the container is started you can open SIMON on `http://localhost:3010` and create your account.
-- If you get asked you can allow connections through your Windows Firewall.
+- If you get asked please allow connections through your Windows Firewall.

 ##### Important
 To exit/shutdown `SIMON` you must use following command when you are finished with your analytical work to save your progress, otherwise all your current session data will be lost: